 02) ‘The Howling V: The Rebirth’ (1989) –

 There are lots of things that I really enjoy about this movie: I love the setting, the location, the score, the story and the mystery approach to the story, which sets it apart from the rest of the series.
-The characters and acting aren’t too bad, either, and the movie does a pretty good job of building suspense and setting up red herrings, keeping any first-time viewer guessing until the end.
+The characters and acting aren’t too bad either,for the most part, and the movie does a pretty good job of building suspense and setting up red herrings, keeping any first-time viewer guessing until the end.

 01) ‘The Howling’ (1981) –

-So how do you rank the films in this franchise?
-Do you agree? disagree?
-Please let us know in the comments!
+So how would you rank these films?
+Go to our Facebook page and let us know in the comments!